Welcome to the Windows Bridge for iOS Project

 Importing your Xcode Project

 When using the bridge, the first thing you'll want to do is generate a Visual Studio solution from your Xcode project:

-Open the Windows Command Prompt (type cmd in the Start Menu to find it) and navigate to your Xcode project directory using the cd command.
+- Open Windows PowerShell (type powershell in the Start Menu to find it) and navigate to your Xcode project directory using the cd command.
 Note: use the directory containing your .workspace or .xcodeproj folder.

 C:\> cd C:\MyProject

-Run the vsimporter tool from the bin directory of the bridge SDK you downloaded.
+- Run the vsimporter tool.
 This will generate the Visual Studio Solution:

 Analyzing your App

 After importing your project, we strongly suggest using the App Analysis Tool to have a better understanding of the compatibility of your app with the bridge.

 A great way to learn more about the bridge and its features is building and running the samples of the SDK, which contain many code examples.
 We recommend starting with the WOCCatalog sample app, which demonstrates an assortment of iOS and XAML UI controls:

 - Clone the repo.